 WIASS is an impartial service so we don’t make recommendations or endorse individual schools.

-School details can change quickly and although we regularly update our school lists, some details may not be accurate and it may not always be complete.
+School details can change quickly and although we try to update our school lists every year, some details may not be accurate and it may not always be complete.
 We have included links to school search websites so that you can do your own search for the type of school or the area you are looking for.

 We suggest that you check with the school when you contact them that the school is appropriate to your child’s particular needs.
 You can use the Ofsted website to find inspection results for each school.

 Choosing a school

 The following guides might help you through arranging and making a visit: